seocamo/depjector/README.md

     service: ["service:one", "service:two", "routes:public"],
     // overwrite the dependencies if you want to name the parameters some thing else.
     args: ["overwriteDependency1", "dep2"],
-    // if a module is finally it will be use raw as the dependency, good for config or other objects like db connection.
+    // if a module is autowired it will be use raw as the dependency, good for config or other objects like db connection.
-    finally: false
+    autowired: true
 };
 ```